Quick Answer: How Much Water Should You Drink on Ozempic?

 7+

-bathroom visits per day = well-hydrated
+bathroom visits per day in one hydration study

 44%